rsponholtz/azscadeploy/README.md

 # azscadeploy

-##Deploy an sca in azure with terraform and ansible
+## Deploy an sca in azure with Terraform and Ansible

-to deploy SCA, do the following.
+To deploy SCA, do the following.
 It is convenient to use cloudshell bash for this:

 ```bash
 git clone https://github.com/rsponholtz/azscadeploy.Git